-The little red wagon has been an icon of childhood for nearly a century, but these days, some options are a little more high tech.
+The little red wagon has been an icon of childhood for nearly a century, although these days some options are a little more high-tech!

-If you find yourself wondering which wagon has the most pull, don’t worry – there’s nothing we love more than research in motion.
-We’ve checked out the top kids’ wagons of 2019 and are here to tell you about safety, price, and features and help you find the best wagon for kids.
+If you’re wondering which wagon has the most pull, don’t worry – there’s nothing we love more than research in motion.
+We’ve checked out the top kids’ wagons of 2021 and are here to tell you about safety, prices, features, and to help you find the best wagon for your kids.

-We have to admit to loving the stroller wagon concept.
-It’s fun and functional, and a touch more sporty and playful than old school strollers.
-This cute, square hybrid (check price on Amazon) is a little reminiscent of British prams, with a super convenient retractable peaked roof in case Mother Nature doesn’t cooperate.
+We just love the stroller wagon concept!
+It’s fun, functional, and far more sporty and playful than the old-school stroller.
+This cute, square hybrid (check price on Amazon) is reminiscent of British prams, with a super-convenient retractable peaked roof in case Mother Nature doesn’t cooperate.

-Watch Out For: Age limits – kids older than 5 won’t fit comfortably into the safety harnesses.
+- Age limits – kids older than 5 won’t fit comfortably into the safety harnesses

 Best kids red wagon

-We think so, but we may be biased.
-The iconic little red wagon (check price on Amazon) still earns its keep today as a childhood staple, offering the same quality construction it did during our childhood (and our parents’… and their parents!).
+We think so, but may be biased.
+The iconic little red wagon (check price on Amazon) still earns its keep today as a childhood staple, offering the same quality construction it did during our childhood (and that of our parents… and their parents!)

-It’s not quite as loaded with features as some other options, but it is still a definite backyard play staple.
+It doesn’t boast as many features as others but is still a definite backyard play staple.
 The weight limit of 150 lbs is generous, and the no-pinch ball joint is great for keeping little hands pinch-free.
-We like that the handle is extra long, but folds neatly under the body when not in use.
+We like that the handle is extra-long, yet folds neatly under the body when not in use.

-This is our favorite wagon for decorating with when not in use, as it makes a very cute decor addition when stacked up with stuffed animals or toys.
-We would be remiss to not give this one our Best Kids Red Wagon badge.
+This is our favorite wagon for decorating with when not in use, as it looks cute when stacked up with stuffed animals or toys.
+We would be remiss to not award this one with our Best Kids Red Wagon badge.

-What You’ll Love: Easy to clean, easy to store, universally beloved by kids, and seeing it will make your parents smile.
+- Easy to clean, easy to store, universally beloved by kids, and seeing it will make even your parents smile

-Watch Out For: Low sides compared to some similar wagons, so riders need to hold on tight.
+- Low sides compared to similar wagons, so riders need to hold on tight

 The Eco Wagon (check price on Amazon) has a convenient safety brake and is made of hand-washable fabric that’s easy to care for.
 We’ve given this wagon our Best Kids Wagon With Canopy badge.

-What You’ll Love: The convenient safety brake lets you feel confident when the wagon is stopped, and the canopy will keep kids safe and dry in any weather situation.
+- The convenient safety brake lets you feel confident when the wagon is stopped, and the canopy will keep kids safe and dry in any weather situation

-Watch Out For: While this looks like a stroller wagon hybrid, it technically doesn’t meet the definition.
-It doesn’t have the safety standards necessary to pass for a stroller, so be cautious.
+- While this looks like a stroller wagon hybrid, it technically doesn’t meet the definition.
+It doesn’t have the safety standards necessary to pass for a stroller, so be cautious

 Best kids wooden wagon